Ștefania Mărăcineanu

 Ștefania Mărăcineanu ([ʃtefaˈni.a mə.rə'ʧi.ne̯a.nu]; June 18, 1882 – August 15, 1944) was a Romanian physicist.
-She worked with Marie Curie studying the element named for Curie's homeland Polonium.
-She made proposals that would lead to Irène Joliot-Curie's Nobel Prize.
-Mărăcineanu believed that Joliot-Curie had taken her work on Induced radioactivity to gain the prize.
+She worked with Marie Curie and studied the element named for Curie's homeland Polonium.
+She made proposals that later lead to Irène Joliot-Curie's Nobel Prize.
+Mărăcineanu believed that Joliot-Curie had taken her work on induced radioactivity to receive the prize.

 Biography

 Early life

 She was born in Bucharest, the daughter of Sebastian Mărăcineanu and Sevastia, both 20 years old.
-Not much is known about her personal life, only that she had an unhappy childhood.
+Not much is known about her personal life.
 She completed high school at the Central School for Girls in her native city.
-In 1907, she enrolled at the University of Bucharest, receiving her degree in physical and chemical sciences in 1910.
+In 1907, she enrolled at the University of Bucharest, and received her degree in physical and chemical sciences in 1910.
 Her senior thesis, titled Light interference and its application to wavelength measurement, earned her a 300 lei prize.
 After graduation, she taught at high schools in Bucharest, Ploiești, Iași, and Câmpulung.
 In 1915, she secured a teaching position at the Central School for Girls in Bucharest, a position she held until 1940.

 Work on radioactivity

-After World War I, with support from Constantin Kirițescu, Mărăcineanu obtained a fellowship that allowed her to travel to Paris to further her studies.
+After World War I, with support from Constantin Kirițescu, Mărăcineanu obtained a fellowship that allowed her to travel to Paris to do further studies.
 In 1919 she took a course on radioactivity at the Sorbonne with Marie Curie.
 Afterwards, she pursued research with Curie at the Radium Institute until 1926.
-She received her Ph.D. from the Radium Institute; her thesis (which was published in 1924) was read at the French Academy's session of June 23, 1923 by Georges Urbain.
+She received her Ph.D. from the Radium Institute.
+Her thesis, which was published in 1924, was read at the French Academy's session of June 23, 1923 by Georges Urbain.
 At the Institute, Mărăcineanu researched the half-life of polonium and devised methods of measuring alpha decay.
 This work led her to believe that radioactive isotopes could be formed from atoms as a result of exposure to polonium's alpha rays, an observation which would lead to the Joliot-Curies' 1935 Nobel Prize.